viper13/mediaservice/README.md

 Media service for downloading and stream media, planned for local network

 # Settings
-LogicController.js:8 root_folder - this variable contains path in system that will be a root for media displaying
+LogicController.js:23 return value - this value contains path in system that will be a root for media displaying

 # Dependencies
 Installed nodejs https://nodejs.org/.
 It must be available from command prompt.